marketdesignresearch/MLHCA/README.md

 # Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All

-This is a piece of software used for computing the efficiency of the MLHNCA, ML-CCA and the CCA in the spectrum auction test suite (SATS).
+This is a piece of software used for computing the efficiency of the MLHCA, ML-CCA and the CCA in the spectrum auction test suite (SATS).
 The proposed MLHCA is described in detail in the following paper:

 **Prices, Bids, Values: One ML-Powered Combinatorial Auction to Rule Them All**<br/>
 Ermis Soumalias*, Jakob Heiss*, Jakob Weissteiner,  and Sven Seuken.<br/>